 Fans can enjoy each series on its own or view them as an interconnected pair.
 Meg Donnelly and Drake Rodger lead "The Winchesters," but, unlike the original show, the series has plenty of other regulars.
 And, while "Supernatural" feeds into the doom and gloom aspects of the apocalypse, "The Winchesters" takes fans on a much more upbeat journey of self discovery.
 How else do they differ?
 From technical decisions to the overall vibe, here are the biggest differences between "Supernatural" and "The Winchesters.

 "Supernatural" made a name for itself by honing in on the somewhat dysfunctional and codependent relationship between the Winchester brothers.
-There are certainly recurring guest stars throughout the show's run, but most don't stick around for long.
-At the end of the day, "Supernatural" is always focused on one thing: Dean and Sam against the world.

 The article is not finished.
 Click on the next page to continue.